Williamson College of the Trades – COVID-19 Information

 Current CDC Level of Community Transmission in Delaware County, Pennsylvania

 One of the challenges throughout the pandemic is the need to make policies while new facts and the local community health assessment continue to unfold and evolve.
-Our principal goal for this fall semester remains to sustain the safety of the entire college community to the best of our ability.
+Our principal goal remains to sustain the safety of the entire college community to the best of our ability.
 Certainly, the college is striving to restore a sense of normalcy to campus life but must take reasonable steps to limit the spread of COVID-19 within our community.
 The college continues to closely monitor reports and recommendations from the CDC and the PA Department of Health and may modify its protocol accordingly.
 We understand the difficulty and significant impact that the pandemic has made on our college, nation, and world.
-As last year, we ask all members of the college community to remain flexible and patient as we successfully begin the upcoming year.
+As last year, we ask all members of the college community to remain flexible and patient as we continue to navigate these challenging times.

 All employees and students may receive diagnostic testing depending on symptoms consistent with COVID-19 or when exposed to a known positive COVID-19 individual.